VRFYP2019/Not-Dodgeball/Them Lit FYP Information.md

 # Not Dodgeball VR the game 2020

 **Core mechanics:**
-- Two players (A and B)
+- Two players (A and B).
-- Goal for A is behind B and vice versa
+- Goal for A is behind B and vice versa.
-- Goal follows rotation of player
+- Player's Goal is attached to the player and will move as th player moves, following behind at a set distance.
 - Game starts with each player owning 1 ball
-- Players try to score into their respective goals (which are behind the opponent)
+- Players try to score into their respective goals.
-- Points awarded for goals
+- Points awarded for goals.
-- Ball can bounce off every surface with physics matching ball material
+- Ball can bounce off every surface with physics matching ball material, and wall material.
-- Ball belongs to player who last touched it
+- Ball belongs to player who last touched it, and players can own goal.
-- Every ball that is scored causes 2 balls to spawn (TBC)
+- Every ball that is scored causes 2 balls to spawn (TBC).
 - The maximum number of balls allowed in the game is decided by the game host.
 - The duration of a match, as well as the number of matches to count as a game, are also decided by the host.
 - In case of the ball coming to a stop, destroy and spawn back in players hand.